-If the rotor of a synchronous machine is supported in its bearings eccentrically with respect to the stator, a one-sided magnetic force will be developed which generally tends to increase the eccentricity and may cause the individual parts of the machine to vibrate and thus develop noise and increases considerably the critical speed of the machine, and it is obvious that a decisive reason for noise creation is the vibration of the active stator iron.
+138 If the rotor of a synchronous machine is supported in its bearings eccentrically with respect 139 to the stator, a one-sided magnetic force will be developed which generally tends to increase 140 the eccentricity and may cause the individual parts of the machine to vibrate and thus 141 develop noise and increases considerably the critical speed of the machine, and it is obvious 142 that a decisive reason for noise creation is the vibration of the active stator iron.

-If R_1 and R_2 denote the rotor and the stator radii, respectively, the rotor eccentricity with respect to the stator is E_g where $g = R_2 - R_1$ is the mean air-gap length and E is the fractional eccentricity.
-The actual air-gap g as a function of the angle θ for a rotor offset by distance E gis given where $\theta = 0$ is the line of the largest and smallest air gap
+143 If R_1 and R_2 denote the rotor and the stator radii, respectively, the rotor eccentricity with 144 respect to the stator is Eg where $g = R_2 - R_1$ is the mean air-gap and E is the fractional 145 eccentricity less than unity.
+The actual air-gap g as a function of the angle θ for a rotor 146 offset by distance Eg is given by

-$$g' = g + E g \cos \theta, \tag{9}$$
+$$g' = g + Eg \, \cos\theta \tag{9}$$